samig59/glpk_fp/README.md

                      (mixed) integer programming branch-and-cut solver.
                      (i) bp_callback_ex.f90 is the main program.
 It sets up a binary problem and calls the glpk solver.
-                    (ii) cb_prob_common.f90 is a module that ellows the main program the the call-back procedure to communicate.
+                    (ii) cb_prob_common.f90 is a module that allows the main program and the the call-back procedure to communicate.
                    (iii) cb_proc.f90 is a skelleton and an example of a call-back procedure.
 In this example, it passes a feasible solution to the solver.
 As it turns out this